team-pp-studio/VoiceTuber/README.md

 - [x] (feature) each node can have different amount of bounce
 - [X] They REALLY expected That value bars were able to be clicked and dragged
 - [X] REALLY WANTS CLICK AND DRAG - covered in TODO
-- [X] Drag and drop files into the software - coverd in TODO
+- [X] Drag and drop files into the software - covered in TODO
 - [x] Really wants drag and drop files
 - [x] highlight the chat if it is disconnected from the Internet
  - [x] allow limiting of frame rate
  - [x] better compatibility for multiple windows
  - [x] rotation slider
- - [x] Hotkeys infomation
+ - [x] Hotkeys information
  - [x] Physics breaks - cannot reproduce
  - [x] have it so you can enter a value for rotation instead of a slider... or at least a mouse tooltip that says "hold ctrl to